internet4000/find/readme.md

 ## Setup details

+This section shows you how to make Find your default browser search engine.
+Skip it for usage details.

 There are two possible setups:

 - self hosted, where you host your instance of Find.
 It is all javascript running in the browser, so it is easy to host anywhere for free, and instance for your usage.
 It is the best for privacy,